 3. Trace the Pink Areas of the Stencil

-I can go ahead at this point and follow the sketch to create the ears and the other decorated parts to the dormouse and cup.
-I'm now working from my "Pink" layer so there's no fear of mixing parts that should stay separate.
+I can go ahead at this point and follow the sketch to create the ears and the other decorated parts for the dormouse and cup.
+I'm now working from my "Pink" layer, so there's no fear of mixing parts that should stay separate.

 Following the sketch, we can continue to add our pink areas which include our tail and paws.